jaredbaca/RecyclingTracker/README.md

 ## Overview
 Recycling Tracker is an Android app that allows users to log the items that they recycle on a weekly basis in order to measure the impact their recycling habits have on the environment.
 It allows users to view their recycling trends over time and gain valuable insights into the types of materials they are recycling.

+A detailed project report can be found [here.](Doc/Project Report.md)

 <img width="243" alt="Register" src="https://github.com/jaredbaca/RecyclingTracker/assets/110132943/77749b24-9199-4f75-a105-bd9e00f0813b">
 <img width="238" alt="Login" src="https://github.com/jaredbaca/RecyclingTracker/assets/110132943/085b5e13-d2bf-4561-9258-11651be05366">
 <img width="238" alt="Home_Screen_Selections" src="https://github.com/jaredbaca/RecyclingTracker/assets/110132943/bb9fbc96-3df1-477c-9eb0-23ea2ba222fc">